fxsitecompat/www.fxsitecompat.dev/content/docs/2019/tls-1-0-and-1-1-are-now-deprecated-disabled-in-nightly.md

 ---
-title: "TLS 1.0 and 1.1 are now deprecated"
+title: "TLS 1.0 and 1.1 are now deprecated, disabled in Nightly"
 date: "2019-09-27T22:53:00-04:00"
 categories: ["networking", "privacy-security"]
 tags: []